Code-Institute-Submissions/MilestoneProject1JOrgan/README.md

 # Wireframes
 The wireframes used are located in the wireframes folder of this project.
 The developer went through an iterative design process designing hand drawn wireframes and used those as the basis for digital wireframes and than adapted the wireframes as the development process proceeded.
-To identify components parts of the website a crude initial colour scheme was adopted to help track the different of parts and changes to the the website throughout the development an example screenshot of this can be seen in wireframes folder.
-This allowed the developer to progressively enhance the website throughout the development of EduTech
+To identify components parts of the website a crude initial colour scheme was adopted to help track the different parts and changes to the the website throughout the development an example screenshot of this can be seen in wireframes folder.
+This allowed the developer to progressively enhance the website throughout the development of EduTech.

 # Features

-* Homepage - Contains a promotional video of EduTech (Actually site contains a video of another provider).
+* Homepage - Contains a promotional video of EduTech (actually site contains a video of another provider).
 The homepage also makes use of a third party template for boostrap (about section).
 Only two of the three testimonials are featured on mobile devices.
-The text on the webite dynamically changes based on size of screen (e.g. on the homepage "EduTech - Ireland's Premier Digital Design School" is reduced depending on sixe of the device").
+The text on the webite dynamically changes based on size of screen (e.g. on the homepage "EduTech - Ireland's Premier Digital Design School" is reduced depending on size of the device").
-* About - The about webpage links to the about section on the homepage.
+* About - The about links to the about section on the homepage.
 * Courses - Multimedia - On the multimedia webpage the amount of text (course description) is reduced on mobile devices.
 The course cards in stacked on mobile devices.
 Click on sign up will show details required for applying for the course.
 * Courses - Graphic Design - Redirects to multimedia.html as the developer didnt have enough time to develop graphic design webpage.
 * Contact - A contact form clicking on send will display message "Your message has be submitted to EduTech"